 Representatives: The president shall appoint a liaison representative to the Oklahoma State Regents for Higher Education to promote interaction with that agency and to provide an avenue for exchange of information.
 The president shall also appoint the state representative to SACRAO, who shall be responsible for attending the SACRAO annual meeting and reporting all pertinent information to the executive committee and the membership.
 Both representative appointments shall be for a one-year term.

-Exhibits Coordinator: This individual, appointed by the president, acts as a liaison between the Executive Committee and corporate entities that provide services which may be beneficial to the Association’s membership.
+Exhibits Coordinator: This individual, appointed by the president, acts as a liaison between the Executive Committee and corporate entities that provide services which may be beneficial to the Association’s membership (see also Bylaws Article V. Finances and Tax Compliance).
 The appointment shall be for a one-year term.

 Webmaster: This individual is a technical support person, appointed by the president, to update and maintain the OACRAO web page, including the membership directory listed on the web site.
 The appointment will be for a one-year term.